Christina Rossetti: Later life

-In her later decades, Rossetti suffered from a type of hyperthyroidism – Graves' disease – diagnosed in 1872, suffering a near-fatal attack in the early 1870s.
-In 1893, she developed breast cancer.
+In her later decades Christina suffered from a type of hyperthyroidism – Graves' disease – diagnosed in 1872, suffering a near-fatal attack in the early 1870s.
+In 1893 she developed breast cancer.
 The tumour was removed, but there was a recurrence in September 1893.

-Christina Rossetti died of cancer on 29 December 1894 and was buried on 2 January 1895 in the family grave on the west side of Highgate Cemetery, which, notoriously had been opened in October 1869 so that Gabriel could retrieve a volume of poems he had buried with his wife.
-There she joined her father, mother and Elizabeth Siddal, wife of her brother Dante Gabriel.
+She died of cancer on 29 December 1894 and was buried on 2 January 1895 in the family grave on the west side of Highgate Cemetery, which had been opened in October 1869 so that Gabriel could retrieve a volume of poems he had buried with his wife, Elizabeth Siddal.
+There Christina joined her father, mother and Elizabeth.
 Her brother William was also buried there in 1919, as were the ashes of four subsequent family members.

-There is a stone tablet on the façade of 30 Torrington Square, Bloomsbury, marking her final home, where she died.
+There is a stone tablet on the façade of 30 Torrington Square, Bloomsbury, marking Christina's final home, where she died.

+Character

+By nature a passionate, rebellious individual, Christina was fractious as a child, once cutting herself with a pair of scissors in response to a scolding by her mother, but later learnt to curb her temper and to cultivate a 'calm and sedate' appearance.
+This appearance of sobriety and purity was emphasised by Gabriel's depiction of her as the Virgin Mary, although Christina had a lively sense of humour, evidenced by her letters and her poetry for children.

+Religion was a dominant influence in Christina's life, but she took an interest in current affairs and politics.
+She was ambivalent about women's suffrage, but many have found feminist themes in her work.
+She opposed slavery in the United States, cruelty to animals in prevalent vivisection, and the exploitation of girls in prostitution.

+Many of Christina's letters, diary entries and papers were destroyed after her death by her brother William, who undertook the task of protecting her legacy and her reputation.

 Recognition

-Rossetti's popularity in her lifetime did not approach that of her contemporary Elizabeth Barrett Browning, but her standing remained strong after her death.
+Christina Rossetti's popularity in her lifetime did not approach that of her contemporary Elizabeth Barrett Browning, but her standing remained strong after her death.
 Her popularity faded in the early 20th century in the wake of Modernism, but scholars began to explore Freudian themes in her work, such as religious and sexual repression, reaching for personal, biographical interpretations of her poetry.

-Academics studying her work in the 1970s saw beyond the lyrical sweetness to her mastery of prosody and versification.
 Feminists held her as a symbol of constrained female genius and a leader among 19th-century poets.
 Her writings strongly influenced writers such as Ford Madox Ford, Virginia Woolf, Gerard Manley Hopkins, Elizabeth Jennings, and Philip Larkin.
 The critic Basil de Sélincourt called her "all but our greatest woman poet... incomparably our greatest craftswoman... probably in the first twelve of the masters of English verse."